 One of the things I enjoy about my guest, and as she describes how she shows up in conversations, is how “fresh, raw and unpackaged” her thoughts and commentary are.

 My guest is Margaret Heffernan.
 Multi-time TED speaker, an award winning author, and former Chief Executive herself who now mentors other CEOs and senior executives of major global corporations, among other many other achievements.
 We can all agree that her latest book “Uncharted” is timely.

-I don’t know about you but I can hear Margaret’s distinctive voice in anything she’s written.
-She‘s the antidote to corporate jargon and theoretical leadership.
+Margaret is the antidote to corporate jargon and theoretical leadership.
 She’s very much the mentor with whom leaders can feel both validated and safely challenged.
 In her words, perhaps she is giving them permission to pay attention to their own thoughts or hunches or observations rather than preaching must-do’s and should’s.
 After all, isn’t that how we really grow?
 By listening?
 Whether that’s listening to others or listening to our own voice?